Quibi risks mobile video platform launch amid quarantine and economic turbulence

 The decision to move ahead with the launch is also driven, in part, by the desire to finally start gathering real data on usage.
 “One of the things that we’ve been anticipating for some time now is starting to collect some data on how users are really interacting with our app,” Post said.
 “We’ll definitely find out the day we launch what users like and don’t like.”

 Rayburn said that Quibi faced a large number of hurdles even before COVID-19.
 In contrast to a service like Apple or Disney, Quibi doesn’t have an ecosystem of products and services to draw in new viewers.
-And limiting itself to one type of screen with untested content while having very little real knowledge about consumer preferences is a big risk.
+And restricting itself to one type of screen with untested content and limited information about consumer preferences is a big risk.
 He agrees that launching is a necessary step because the company urgently needs that data to start learning and adapting things like episode lengths.

 “They’re actually trying to do something really large, which is change the way consumers in the U.S. consume video on mobile,” Rayburn said.
 “I think that’s quite a big undertaking, and trying to do it all at once through all these different avenues at the same time with restrictions is a little too much, frankly.”